Sign Up For Our Latest Updates

 The implications for investors and markets today are as follows.

 2) It remains to be seen what occurs first, a change in Fed policy or economic weakness.
 Most are assuming the former, where the slow growth expansion continues and the Fed starts raising rates next July.
 At that point, market participants are expecting the Fed to slowly raise rates and the yield curve inversion signal to eventually come back into play years later, signaling future economic weakness.
 While this is certainly one scenario, it is not the only scenario.
-If the latter (economic weakness) occurs first, we could be looking at a Japan scenario of a recession/bear market during an extended period of low interest rates.
-Most investors consider this scenario unlikely but it is something we should at least be considering.
+If the latter (economic weakness) occurs first, we could be looking at a Japan scenario of a recession/bear market during an extended period of low-interest rates.

 4) As long as ZIRP remains in place, investors would be wise to look beyond yield curve inversion for guides to risk management and asset allocation.
-At Pension Partners, we authored two award-winning papers in 2014 that focus on the unique behavior of the utilities sector and Treasuries as indicators of increased volatility and risk in the market.
+At Pension Partners, we authored two award-winning papers in 2014.
+They focused on the unique behavior of the utilities sector and Treasuries as indicators of increased volatility and risk in the market.
 These signals are used in our mutual funds and separate accounts where we employ a quantitative investment and risk management process.
 Importantly, these signals are not reliant on yield curve inversion.

 You can follow Charlie on twitter here.